civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 In addition to learning about persistence and transferring data between formats, another goal of this challenge is to learn how to use a new library.
 The `CSV` library will be unfamiliar to us.
 But, we're going to learn how to use it.
 How do we do that?
 Reading documentation is a great starting point.
 We can also experiment in IRB.
 What else?

 ## Releases
-### Release 0: Represent People as Ruby Objects
+### Release 0: Build Ruby Objects from CSV Data
-We'll begin by creating a `Person` class; in our Ruby program, each instance of this class will represent a person.
-Our person class should be designed to represent the data found in the file `people.csv`.
-In other words, an instance of our `Person` class should have a first name, a last name, etc.

-We'll need to write tests for our class.
-What behaviors does our `Person` class need?
-To start, let's ensure that we can ask an instance of the class for each of its attributes:  first name, last name, etc.

-### Release 1: Parsing from CSV to Ruby
-We now have a custom Ruby class designed to represent a person.
-In order to build a `Person` object, we need to supply some data:  the first name, last name, etc.  It doesn't matter where that data comes from.
-The data could be supplied through a user interface, it could exist on a webpage, anywhere.
-In this challenge, the data comes from a CSV file.
+We're going to start by building Ruby objects from CSV data.
+We'll build a `PersonParser` module.
+This module will have the responsibility of parsing the data in a CSV file into `Person` objects.
+Every line in the CSV file will be used to create an instance of the `Person` class (see `person.rb`).

-We'll build a `PersonParser` module whose responsibility is to parse the text in a file into `Person` objects.
-Write out the method body for the `.parse` method.
-This method should convert each line in the file into a `Person` object and return those objects in an array.
+Write out the method body for the `PersonParser.parse` method.
+This method accepts one argument, the name of a CSV file (see `people.csv`).
+It converts each line of data in the file into a `Person` object and returns those objects in an array.
+Tests are provided in `spec/person_parser_spec.rb`.

-We need to test the behavior of our `PersonParser` module.
-Given a CSV file with specific data in it, when we tell our parser to parse that file, what do we expect to be returned?

-### Release 2: Appropriate Data Types in Ruby
-In our CSV file everything is text.
-That means everything comes into our Ruby application as a string.
-Sometimes this is appropriate.
+*Note:*  In a CSV file everything is text, so everything comes into Ruby as a string.
 Names, phone numbers, and e-mail addresses are represented well as strings.
-In other cases, it can be beneficial to convert the CSV text into a different type of object.

-In `people.csv` the date and time a person was born is saved in the `born_at` field.
-In the CSV file this is a string formatted `YYYY-MM-DD HH:MM:SS`.
+But, for other data there are more appropriate data types.
+For example, in the CSV file the born at date and time is a string formatted `YYYY-MM-DD HH:MM:SS`.
 While this string does represent a date and time, Ruby provides classes like [DateTime][] specifically built for representing dates and times.

-When we create `Person` objects from our CSV file, ensure that their `born_at` attributes are `DateTime` objects, not strings.
-We might want to check out the [DateTime.parse][] method.

-*Note:*  Like Ruby's CSV library, the `DateTime` class is not automatically loaded when our programs run.
-We need to require it:  `require 'date'`.
+The tests expect that appropriate data types are chosen.

-### Release 3: Working with the Ruby Objects
+### Release 1: Working with the Ruby Objects
 ![runner animation](readme-assets/runner_animation.gif)
 *Figure 1*.
 Filtering the ruby objects created from the CSV file.